 Electronics & Media

 Toys, Hobby, and DIY

 Food and Personal Care

-Even then, the first two segments—Fashion and Electronics & Media lead the race in 2020 bringing in most revenue.
-The revenue volume of the Fashion sector in ecommerce is going to hit a whopping projected market volume of US$759,466 million in 2021.
+Even then, the first two segments—Fashion and Electronics & Media lead the race in 2020 bringing in the most revenue.
+The revenue volume of the Fashion sector in eCommerce is going to hit a whopping projected market volume of US$759,466 million in 2021.